srcasm/trnslt/README.md

 ---------------
 1. How does trnslt choose the default lanugage?

    trnslt will default to English (en) automatically.
-If you'd like to specify the default lanugage, simply add:
+If you'd like to specify the default lanugage, simply add the following block before adding **trnslt** to the top of your site.

    `<script>var trnsltDefaultLanguage = "de"; </script>`

-   before including trsnlt at the top of your site.
-2. What happens if I add trnslt to a page without any `trnslt` classes?
+2. What happens if I add **trnslt** to a page without any `trnslt` classes?

    Don't worry, if we find no blocks with the class of `trnslt` we won't do anything to your page.